The story of a man who becomes two opposed musical personalities to fool the world

 “Cool” I'm glad I caught you before you left,” she smiled, “I enjoyed your song.
 You've got a good voice and you can really play that guitar.
 Was this your first performance?”

 Damiel was a little taken aback.
 He wasn't used to such attention, especially from pretty girls.
-He glanced at Michael, as if looking for support, and then at the girl.
-Michael motioned urgently with his eyes and hands and then rolled his eyes in frustration.
+He glanced at Lenny, as if looking for support, and then at the girl.
+Lenny motioned urgently with his eyes and hands and then rolled his eyes in frustration.

 “Er yeah.
 Yes I've never done that before, well apart from in front of classmates and friends that is.”

-At this point, Michel couldn't resist introducing himself and also gloating over someone praising his friend's music.
+At this point, Lenny couldn't resist introducing himself and also gloating over someone praising his friend's music.
 He made his way around the car to join the conversation.

 “I keep telling him that but he won't believe me,” he said loudly.
-Then after pausing, a little nervously, he piped “Hello I'm Michael, Dan's friend.......and Road Manager, Agent, Press Officer and Dogsbody.”
+Then after pausing, a little nervously, he piped “Hello I'm Lenny, Dan's friend.......and Road Manager, Agent, Press Officer and Dogsbody.”

-“Hello Michael, I'm Louise” she said.
+The girl laughed “Hello Lenny, I'm Louise” she said.
 Then turning back to Daniel she asked “I was wondering if you would be coming back another time to sing some more?”

 “No” murmered Daniel softly.

-“Yes, definately” blurted Michael at the same time.
+“Yes, definitely” blurted Lenny at the same time.

 Louise laughed again and Daniel found himself staring at her, enjoying her smile and laughter.
 Then her face became more serious and she placed her hand on Daniel's shoulder.